 humans who triage support, and they're routed to the operator who can

 act on the notice.
-If Discord is unavailable, email the address listed
+If Discord is unavailable, email

-DMCA Notice — Nimbus.
+getnimbuscontact@gmail.com with the subject line DMCA Notice — Nimbus.

 Required elements